-The goal of the Categorical Internal Medicine Residency is to train superior internists able to care for inpatients and outpatients across a wide disease spectrum.
+- The goal of the Categorical Internal Medicine Residency is to train superior internists able to care for inpatients and outpatients across a wide disease spectrum.
 By graduation, all of our residents have participated in leadership and scholarly activities.
 Our program is the right size to provide breadth and depth of experience with personalized mentoring and feedback.
 The three major areas of clinical exposure are Team Care, Critical Care and Ambulatory Medicine at the Norwalk Community Health Center.
 These areas are also further described within the Learning Environment page.
 We have a high Internal Medicine Board passage rate, with our residents pursuing excellent fellowship and practice opportunities upon graduation from our program.

 Team Care (general medical floors) is vital to our residents’ education program and the delivery of quality healthcare at Norwalk Hospital.
 There are seven teams participating in Team Care as well as a night float system.

-Ambulatory training in a variety of sites is critical to the development of outstanding clinicians.
+- Ambulatory training in a variety of sites is critical to the development of outstanding clinicians.
 Our Ambulatory Medicine Program is composed of two major parts: continuity care and the ambulatory rotations offered in each of the three years.

-Participating in a unique academic practice model, residents follow their own group of patients in conjunction with a faculty member, at a state-of-the-art ambulatory care center located in Norwalk.
+- Participating in a unique academic practice model, residents follow their own group of patients in conjunction with a faculty member, at a state-of-the-art ambulatory care center located in Norwalk.
 Special emphasis is placed on the development of the patient-physician relationship, as well as establishing preventive medicine approaches to patient care.
 Teleconferencing equipment allows the residents to participate directly in conferences held at the hospital.
-Five faculty members and the Ambulatory Chief Resident work closely with the house staff in this setting, allowing for close one-on-one supervision and mentoring.
+Four dedicated faculty members and the Ambulatory Chief Resident work closely with the house staff in this setting, allowing for close one-on-one supervision and mentoring.

 Residents are provided a personal business card upon joining the program with the Norwalk Community Health Center phone number.
 Senior residents and faculty provide phone coverage 24 hours a day, seven days a week, so our patients have ready access to physician advice and residents have experience with telephone medicine.

-In addition to exposure to general medicine as practiced in another setting, this elective offers a chance to experience another culture and broaden one’s perspective in a structured way through a partnership with the University Of Vermont School Of Medicine.
+- In addition to exposure to general medicine as practiced in another setting, this 6-week elective offers a chance to experience another culture and broaden one’s perspective in a structured way through a partnership with the University Of Vermont School Of Medicine.

 The Department of Medicine offers clerkships for third- and fourth- year students.
 The clerkships include General Internal Medicine inpatient clerkship, sub-internships in inpatient General Internal Medicine and Critical Care, and elective rotations in Hospitalist Medicine, Cardiology, Endocrinology, Gastroenterology, Neurology, and Pulmonary Medicine.
 The Department of Medicine has affiliations with the Yale University School of Medicine, The University of Vermont and Ross University.
 Occasionally, students come from other schools as well.